-This processing is not based on consent, but rather the legitimate interests processing condition and can only be relied up on by the organisation that collected the contact details, not third parties.
+This processing is not based on consent, but rather the legitimate interests processing condition and can only be relied upon by the organization that collected the contact details, not third parties.

 Give granular options to consent separately for different types of processing/communication wherever appropriate.
 Each channel is good to have a different opt-in checkbox.

-Name your organisation and any third parties who will be relying on consent – even precisely defined categories of third-party organisations will not be acceptable under the GDPR.
+Name your organization and any third parties who will be relying on consent – even precisely defined categories of third-party organizations will not be acceptable under the GDPR.